 About Fisherman’s Bastion

-Resplendent with turrets and towers that wouldn’t look out of place in a fairytale, the Fisherman’s Bastion is one of the city’s most iconic sites.
-In fact, the Fisherman’s Bastion has seven towers in all, each representing one of Hungary’s tribes.
+Resplendent with turrets and towers that resemble a fairytale, the Fisherman’s Bastion is one of the city’s most iconic sites and has 7 towers in all, each representing one of Hungary’s tribes.

-Whilst the name "Fisherman’s Bastion" implies some sort of coastal fortification, the site is not coastal nor a defensive structure.
+Whilst the name implies some sort of coastal fortification, Fisherman’s Bastion is not coastal nor a defensive structure.
 The name actually refers to the fisherman’s guild, which once protected this part of the medieval walls.

-The Fisherman’s Bastion is part of the city of Budapest UNESCO World Heritage site.
+Today, the Fisherman’s Bastion is part of the city of Budapest UNESCO World Heritage site.